murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 To participants, breakout work implies that a lot happens in “other rooms.”
 The primary way to catch up is by reading the board.
 Keeping the board clear saves plenty of questions and answers.

-So, as much as possible, strive for a self-explanatory design board.
+So, as much as possible, **strive for a self-explanatory design board**.
 Explain this to participants.
 Repeatedly remind them to make the board easy to understand.
 As a facilitator, play "the silliest person in the room,” ask questions, and clarify the board.

 If it feels worth it, you can also ask all participants to take 5 minutes of all-hands "tidy the board" time.
 Propose they add clarifying notes as they go.
 If needed, they can add questions on pink stickies.

 ## Make participants practice first

-The good practices for a remote or co-located workshop are different!
-Intense remote collaboration is something new to most participants.
-Make the participants practice these workshop techniques before starting the actual Event Storming!
+The good practices for a remote or co-located workshop are different! **Intense remote collaboration is something new to most participants.
+Make the participants practice these workshop techniques before starting the actual Event Storming**!

 Do you remember our above story with Delegated Missions during our first remote Event Storming?
 Getting our audience to practice for 10 minutes was key to giving the participants the autonomy to use the techniques.